Ronaldo drama: CR7 goes on strike ahead of Al-Nassr vs Al Ittihad blockbuster

 His decision means he misses another key fixture during a tense title race.

-Ronaldo's side sit second in the standings, just one point behind leaders Al-Hilal, with 14 matches left to play.
+Ronaldo's side sits second in the standings, just one point behind leaders Al-Hilal, with 14 matches left to play.

-Dropped points at this stage could prove costly as the club chase a first league crown since 2019.
+Dropped points at this stage could prove costly as the club chases a first league crown since 2019.

 Why Ronaldo is missing matches